chongtinghoivan/dots/TechJournal.md

 - Used Perplexity Space to create different AI agents.
 One of the created AI agents helps to generate prompts to better create AI agents.

 ## 18 Aug 2025
 - Tried Microsoft Copilot 3D to create 3D object from image.
 Shared a [tutorial on LinkedIn](https://www.linkedin.com/posts/chongtingho_microsoft-copilot3d-activity-7363059000298389506-Jqq1?utm_source=share&utm_medium=member_desktop&rcm=ACoAAARotb8BSGh1yaKDeCZzswRdzN9ZmI3QxyE) to solve the problem of download button not easily been shown.
+- Started the 1st day of work as part-time solutions architect role at YMCA of Hong Kong.

 ## 17 Aug 2025
 - Tried how to do [image style transformation](https://www.linkedin.com/posts/chongtingho_ai-imagestyletransformation-aitools-activity-7362667883950215168-FG4w?utm_source=share&utm_medium=member_desktop&rcm=ACoAAARotb8BSGh1yaKDeCZzswRdzN9ZmI3QxyE) using Cherry Studio + Grok, and posted a brief tutorial on LinkedIn.